rollerworks/search/README.md

 Requirements
 ------------

-You need at least Symfony 2.0 and preferably the Composer package manager.
+You need at least Symfony 2.1 and the Composer package manager.

     A Component that is used with this bundle currently does not support the old vendor-script installation.